NaserDawod/Arkanoid2/README.md

 # Arkanoid2

-A simpil implementation of the Arkanoid Game with a good GUI.</br>
+A simple implementation of the Arkanoid Game with a good GUI.</br>
 the Game is written using Java and the main focus in the project was to learn OOP, Iv'e made created this project as a part of an OOP course in the university.</br>
 Its a 4 levels game that you could choose with level you want to play by sending the levels as an argument to the program.</br>
 The 4 levels are:</br>